kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 ### What does `kedro jupyter notebook` do?

-The `kedro jupyter notebook` command launches a notebook with a kernel that is [slightly customised](https://jupyter-client.readthedocs.io/en/stable/kernels.html#kernel-specs) but almost identical to the [default IPython kernel](https://ipython.readthedocs.io/en/stable/install/kernel_install.html).

-This custom kernel automatically makes the following Kedro variables available:
+The `kedro jupyter notebook` command launches a notebook with a customised kernel that has been extended to make the following project variables available:

 * `catalog` (type `DataCatalog`): [Data Catalog](../data/data_catalog.md) instance that contains all defined datasets; this is a shortcut for `context.catalog`
-* `context` (type `KedroContext`): Kedro project context that provides access to Kedro's library components
+* `context` (type `KedroContext`): [Kedro project context](../api/kedro.framework.context.rst) that provides access to Kedro's library components
 * `pipelines` (type `Dict[str, Pipeline]`): Pipelines defined in your [pipeline registry](../nodes_and_pipelines/run_a_pipeline.md#run-a-pipeline-by-name)
 * `session` (type `KedroSession`): [Kedro session](../kedro_project_setup/session.md) that orchestrates a pipeline run